The LTC and Estate Tax Legislation Hedge

 The Design:

-For a pair of 55-year-olds, both in Preferred health, a properly-funded $1MM SIUL policy with a total LTC pool of $500K each has an annual premium of $10,890, well within the annual exclusion gift limit.
+For a pair of 55-year-olds, both in Preferred health, a properly funded $1MM SUL policy with a total LTC pool of $500K each has an annual premium of $12,753, well within the annual exclusion gift limit.
 If none of the risks we are seeking to hedge actually come to pass, their beneficiaries receive the proceeds.
-The tax-equivalent IRR on the proceeds assuming the clients pass at age 90 is 6.06%.*
+Assuming the clients pass at age 90, the tax-equivalent IRR on the proceeds at a 25% tax rate is 5.49%.

 The other question is what happens if they need care?
 If both clients exhaust their benefits during their lifetime, the IRR may increase given they would likely receive these benefits earlier in life.